csuntechlab/calstatepays/README.md

 ⚠️ **Important:** Make sure you terminate the watch process before you start switching into different branches!

-Prior any pull requests to merg in new front-end changes, make sure you run the following commands to prepare your environment correctly.
+Prior any pull requests to merge in new front-end changes, make sure you run the following commands to prepare your environment correctly.

 ```
 $ docker-compose exec web yarn run prod